 Included in the Price

-- All breakfasts, seven lunches and two dinners - All accommodation - All transport and listed activities - Tour leader throughout - Transit Control Card for the Galapagos - Arrival transfer for any flight, group departure transfer available
+All accommodation:13 Classic nights (hotels and guesthouses) - All breakfasts, seven lunches and two dinners - Immersive itinerary with all transport and listed activities - Expert tour leader to enhance your adventure - Arrival transfer for any flight, group departure transfer available - Transit Control Card for the Galapagos

 Not Included In The Price